 Today you will travel north along M-25.
-This tour will not be found on the Pure Michigan Fall Color Tour as its a closely guarded secret.
-M-25 is considered one of Michigan’s earliest scenic highways as most of it closely hugs the shore all the way around the thumb.
-Our first stop is to see if we can catch a glimpse of one of the big freighters moving up the St. Clair River.
+This tour will not be found on the Pure Michigan Fall Color Tour as it’s a closely guarded secret.
+M-25 is considered one of Michigan’s first scenic highways as most of it closely hugs the shore all the way around the thumb.
+Our first stop to finding Michigan fall colors is to see if we can catch a glimpse of one of the big freighters moving up the St. Clair River.

-Our Fall color tour starts at the gateway to the thumb.
-In the 1800s stagecoaches plied their way north to lumber camps along ancient trails on the Lake Huron shoreline, while schooners and steamships passed on their way to the upper Great Lakes.
+Our Fall color tour starts at the gateway to the Thumb.
+In the 1800s, stagecoaches plied their way north to lumber camps along ancient Indian trails on the Lake Huron shoreline while schooners and steamships passed on their way to the upper Great Lakes.

 Maritime Center at Vantage Point

-This venue is a great place to watch the freighter and boat traffic on the St. Clair River.
-It’s free to visit with indoor and outdoor seating available.
 The Maritime Center holds artifacts from the history of shipping in the river.
+It’s free to visit, with indoor and outdoor seating available.
 There is also a snack bar and food vendors outside seasonally.
-Talk a walk along the mile-long boardwalk and natural pathway.
+Talk about a walk along the mile-long boardwalk and natural pathway.
 On Sundays shipping, history presentations are conducted.
 The farmers market is open from 8 am until 2 pm on Tuesday and Saturday in season.
 Plenty of parking and free Wi-Fi is available.

-#2 Traveling up the Sunrise Side of Lake Huron
+#2 Traveling up the Sunrise Side of Lake Huron – Lexington

-Lexington – Our first stop is only a little over a ½ hour from Port Huron.
-This town was first settled in the 1830’s supporting lumbering and early farmers with blacksmith, shoemaker, and fishing.
+Lexington – Our first stop to find Michigan fall colors is only a little over a ½ hour from Port Huron.
+This town was first settled in 1830, supporting lumbering and early farmers with blacksmiths, shoemakers, and fishing.
 Today it’s considered “on the edge” of suburbia for Metro Detroit.

-Lexington General Store – This store was built in the late 1800s and is a great example of what was in just about every country village and town in Michigan.
-Known for their large candy selection including the old fashioned penny candy.
+Lexington General Store – This store was built in the late 1800s and is an excellent example of what was in just about every country village and town in Michigan.
+It is known for its large candy selection, including the old-fashioned penny candy.
 Walk along with old squeaky wood floors, and browse gifts, lake signs, candles, kitchenware, jellies, and souvenirs.
 Listen for the “cha-ching” from their pull handle register from every sale.
 This is a neat step back in time.

 Port Hope – We are nearing what is considered the Upper Thumb at Port Hope.
-Here the railway ended and you can visit one of the finest examples of the early 1900’s railway depot near the shore.
-From the Depot you can also see one of the last remaining chimneys from a mill used in the lumbering era.
+Here the railway ended, and you can visit one of the finest examples of the early 1900s railway depot near the shore.
+You can also see one of the last remaining chimneys from a sawmill from the train depot used in the lumbering era.

 Port Hope is historical.
-It has many buildings and sites registered in the National Register of Historic Places.
+Many buildings and sites are registered in the National Register of Historic Places.
 With 11 sites, it’s the largest in the Thumb and maybe Michigan for a single location.
-Port Hope is a day-trip destination all to itself and we pointed out the highlights in Port Hope – A Charming Village To Explore On The Lake Huron Shore.
-Once you’re done with Port Hope continue to head north on M-25 to get to your next stop, Lighthouse Park.
+Port Hope is a day-trip destination all to itself, and we pointed out the highlights in Port Hope – A Charming Village To Explore On The Lake Huron Shore.
+Once you’re done with Port Hope, head north on M-25 to get to your next stop, Lighthouse Park.

-By 1857, the ravages of shoreline weather and a fire in the interior of the house created the need for a new structure.
-The new keeper’s house and attached 89-foot tower were built of the finest brick available.
+By 1857, the ravages of shoreline weather and a fire in the house’s interior created the need for a new structure.
+The new keeper’s house and attached 89-foot tower were built of the finest brick.
 The light is still an active aid to navigation, making Pointe aux Barques one of the oldest continuously operating Lights on the Great Lakes.

-White Church Gallery – Shows over 25 fine artists from all over Michigan in a renovated 1880’s Methodist Church.
+White Church Gallery – Shows over 25 fine artists from all over Michigan in a renovated 1880s Methodist Church.
 They carry fine art, wood, glass, ceramics, jewelry, fiber, and more.
-White Church Gallery is the first true dedicated art gallery in the Thumb.
-The uniqueness of the restored church and remoteness of location makes it an amazing place.
+White Church Gallery is the first actual dedicated art gallery in the Thumb.
+The restored church’s uniqueness and its location’s remoteness make it a fantastic place.
 The centerpiece of this renovated church is a beautifully restored qua-trefoil stained glass window at the front of the gallery crafted by Tom Newton.
 You can sit on the pews of the old church across the street at Rybak’s Ice Cream on the front porch.

 Lunchtime at Shelly’s